sweltr/high-temp/paper/ESM/Supplementary.md

-# Overview
+***

+::: {.callout-note appearance="minimal"}
 This document contains Supplementary methods, results, tables, and figures for the manuscript.
 Large tables are provided as additional **Supplementary Dataset** files.
 See \hyperref[appendix-1]{\color{blue}Appendix 1} for more details.

-::: {.callout-note appearance="minimal"}
 The source code for this PDF---including all figures, tables, and data sets---can be found here: [https://github.com/sweltr/high-temp/tree/main/paper/ESM](https://github.com/sweltr/high-temp/tree/main/paper/ESM).
 An HTML version of this file, including all Supplementary Datasets, can be found on the project website  at [https://sweltr.github.io/high-temp/som.html](https://sweltr.github.io/high-temp/som.html).
 :::

 # Data & Code Availability